 What Is Joint Custody?

 After, and sometimes before, the divorce is finalized, there will be a decision about who has custody of the child.
-In the circumstance for the child, joint custody will be awarded.
+In the best circumstance for the child, joint custody will be awarded.
 This means that the child will spend time with both parents.
 At times, the parents can work out these details themselves without any interference from the court.
-However, if the parents can’t decide on times that work for them and the child, then an attorney can go before the judge to discuss what would suit the client and what would be in the interest of the child because of school, sports, and other activities.
+However, if the parents can’t decide on times that work for them and the child, then an attorney can go before the judge to discuss what would best suit the client and what would be in the best interest of the child because of school, sports, and other activities.

 There are sometimes two forms of joint custody.
 One is physical.
 This means that time spent with the child is shared.
 The other is joint legal custody.
 All of the legal decisions about the child are shared by both parents.
 Most of the time, both physical and legal are awarded in a joint decision.
 When both parents truly share the custody of the child, it means that they will make decisions about school, doctor’s visits, holidays and other situations that the child faces in life.
 The child will spend equal parts of time during the week and month with each parent.
 At times, this agreement can become a bit stressful for the parents and the child as there is so much going back and forth between two homes and two families.
 However, it’s important for the child to know both parents, especially at a young age.